 Over 14 billion pounds of vinyl flooring is manufactured in the United States each year and installed into homes and other indoor spaces.
 This can lead to a lot of environments that are plagued with toxic chemicals in the air that are produced through off gassing that can take place for a long period of time after the installation is completed.
 Vinyl flooring will also produce other hazardous chemicals into the air from the adhesives that are used to install the flooring.
 These adhesives will contain lead and other VOCs that once it becomes acclimated to room temperature will turn into a gas and consequently off gas into the air.

-Vinyl tile flooring is constructed of new or recycled polyvinyl chloride or PVC that is known to be one of the most environmentally hazardous consumer materials that is produced for flooring.
-The PVC will create a large amount of toxic chemicals like dioxins and phthalates that are released into the air and can produce toxic fumes into the environment.
-The chemical fume that is produced from this type of flooring is a result of off gassing that releases the chemical into the air and effects indoor air quality, and as it releases this chemical it will create a pungent odor that will permeate throughout the entire indoor space.
+Vinyl tile flooring is constructed of new or recycled polyvinyl chloride or PVC that is known to be one of the most environmentally hazardous consumer materials that are produced for flooring.
+The PVC will create a large number of toxic chemicals like dioxins and phthalates that are released into the air and can produce toxic fumes into the environment.
+The chemical fume that is produced from this type of flooring is a result of off-gassing that releases the chemical into the air and affects indoor air quality, and as it releases this chemical it will create a pungent odor that will permeate throughout the entire indoor space.

-During the production of materials such as vinyl, the use of chemicals within this item will lead to a process that will occur in this indoor space called off gassing.
-Off gassing is identified as the releasing of a chemical, particularly a harmful one, that will turn into a gas in room temperature and will expel into the air, leaving this space significantly compromised by the released chemicals.
-The off gassing of vinyl flooring chemicals will be a painstakingly slow process that can progress for some time after the installation – the duration of time will depend on a variety of factors such as the amount of chemicals released into the air, the ventilation in the space, and the size of the environment that is impacted by the off gassing.
-In reality, the off gassing should be the strongest during the first two weeks and continue to off gas for up to months after it is placed into your home.
+During the production of materials such as vinyl, the use of chemicals within this item will lead to a process that will occur in this indoor space called off-gassing.
+Off-gassing is identified as the release of a chemical, particularly a harmful one, that will turn into a gas at room temperature and will expel into the air, leaving this space significantly compromised by the released chemicals.
+The off-gassing of vinyl flooring chemicals will be a painstakingly slow process that can progress for some time after the installation – the duration of time will depend on a variety of factors such as the number of chemicals released into the air, the ventilation in the space, and the size of the environment that is impacted by the off-gassing.
+In reality, the off-gassing should be the strongest during the first two weeks and continue to off-gas for up to months after it is placed into your home.

 After vinyl flooring is installed inside of your home, the chemicals that are released from the flooring into the air will off gas and create a pungent odor in the environment.
 The toxic fumes that are produced into this space are a product of the off gassed chemicals in the air that when inhaled and/or exposed to human health will result in very hazardous and potentially catastrophic health risks in those individuals in the environment.
 From the chemicals produced from the actual vinyl itself to the chemical (VOCs) used to install the vinyl like the adhesives, they can all create a toxic environment for your home.